Jump to section:

 To make Ant Text easier for some organizations to administer, you can assign a license to other persons.

-Again, you do this by selecting “Settings” in the menu, followed by the menu item “Registration”, but this time you select the tab “Users”.
+Again, you do this by selecting “Settings” in the menu, followed by the menu item “Registration”.
+This time, however, you should select the tab “Users”.

-If you wish to assign a license to a new user, all you have to do is enter the email address of the user, select which license type that you wish to assign to the user, and click the button “Assign license”.
+If you wish to assign a license to a new user, all you have to do is enter the email address of the user.
+Then, select which license type that you wish to assign to the user, and click the button “Assign license”.

-If the user already has Ant Text installed, but does not have a license, the license will automatically be assigned to that user.
+When the user has already installed Ant Text, but does not have a license, a license will automatically be assigned to the user.

-If the user does not have Ant Text installed, an email will be sent to the user informing the user that you wish to assign a license for Ant Text to the user, along with an installation guide for Ant Text.
+In case the user does not have Ant Text installed, the user will receiving an email informing that you wish to assign a license for Ant Text.
+This message will also contain an installation guide for Ant Text.

 How do I remove a user from a license?

-If a user is no longer employed by your organization, changes email address or for whatever other reason, you might sometimes wish to remove the license from the user.
+If a user moves from your organization, changes email address or for whatever other reason, you might sometimes wish to remove the license from the user.

 This can be done in the section “License in use by”, where you can remove the license from the user by clicking the icon besides the user.